DNA, Ribonucleic acids (RNAs), proteins synthesis and types

 Structure of the amino acid

-Amino acid is the structural building unit of the protein, The first carbon atom (α-carbon) is attached to Hydrogen atom (H), Carboxyl group (COOH), Amino group (NH2) & Alkyl group (R) differs from one amino acid to another (found in 19 amino acids), where, Glycine is the only amino acid that has a second hydrogen atom instead of the alkyl group.
+Amino acid is the structural building unit of the protein, The first carbon atom (α-carbon) is attached to the Hydrogen atom (H), Carboxyl group (COOH), Amino group (NH2) & Alkyl group (R) differs from one amino acid to another (found in 19 amino acids), where, Glycine is the only amino acid that has a second hydrogen atom instead of the alkyl group.

 Ribonucleic acids (RNAs)